PRACTICAL ADVICE ON INFECTION CONTROL

 To save time, do you just stick a couple in your pocket just in case?

-When you need it in a hurry, will you need to pull it out, then flatten it before it's ready?
+When you need it in a hurry, will you need to pull it out, then unfold it before it's ready?

 Where are you going to keep the tissue until you can find a bin?
 Chances are there won't be one right next to you.